mrshll/mmx/data/mrshll.com.md

 This site is my place to [[writing|write]], keep [[Wiki|notes]], share [[log|ephemera]], and write about my [[projects]].

-I live in Medford, MA with Alejandra, our newborn Meadow, and dog Dax in our home Valetop.
+I live in Medford, MA with Alejandra, our newborn Meadow, and dog Dax in our home.

 ---